 In the US for example, you’re exempt from registering with the SEC if you fall into one of three regulations:

 means that STOs are exempt from registering with the SEC if they raise money only from accredited investors, meaning anyone with a net worth of $1 million+ or with an annual income of $200,000 or more in the last two years.
 The company can raise an unlimited amount of money in this manner.

-states both accredited and non-accredited investors can participate in the offering, but there is an annual limit to how much an STO can raise – $1,070,000 in a 12-month period.
+states that both accredited and non-accredited investors can participate in the offering, but there is an annual limit to how much an STO can raise: $1,070,000 in a 12-month period.

 means the offering must be qualified by the SEC, sort of a mini IPO.
 Once it is approved, everyone can participate in the STO, which is limited to $50,000,000.
-There is no lock up period for a Regulation A+ exemption.
-You could buy and sell your tokens in the same day just like you currently can with cryptocurrencies.
+There is no lock-up period for a Regulation A+ exemption.
+You could buy and sell your tokens on the same day just like you currently can with cryptocurrencies.

-So, once a company falls into any one of these regulations, it can sell security tokens as part of an STO, with no threat from the SEC coming down on it to shut it down and throw the proprietors into jail.
+So, once a company files for any one of these regulations, it can sell security tokens as part of an STO, with no threat from the SEC coming down on it to shut it down and throw the proprietors into jail.